readthedocs/readthedocs.org/docs/tutorial/index.rst

 If you navigate to your HTML documentation, you will notice that the index page looks correct, but actually the API section is empty.
-This is a very common annoyance with Sphinx, and the reason is stated in the build logs.
+This is a very common issue with Sphinx, and the reason is stated in the build logs.
 On the build page you opened before, click on the "View raw" text on the top right,